-We hope that you’ll never have reason to complain about any of our services.
-However, if there is something that you’re not happy with you should contact customer services first.
-We’ll try and solve your issue quickly where we can, but there may be times when it may take a little longer to sort out.
+We hope that you will never have reason to complain about any of our services.
+However, if there is something that you are not happy with, you should firstly contact Customer Services.
+We will do our best to resolve your issue swiftly where we can, but there may be times when it may take a little longer to sort out.

 Step 1 - Contact Customer Services

-You can call us between 9am to 5.30pm Monday to Friday.
-Charges may apply when calling from your Anywhere Sim phone, they can be found at http://anywheresim.com/the-small-print/.
+You can call us between 09:00 to 17:30 Monday to Friday.
+Charges may apply when calling from your Anywhere Sim phone, they can be found at TermsAndConditions.
 You can also check your price plan or non-standard price guides to find out more.
-Please remember that calls may be monitored and recorded for training purposes.
+Please remember that calls to Anywhere Sim may be monitored and recorded for training purposes.

 The Customer Services Team will be working towards contacting you within 72 hours of receiving your complaint.
-If we can’t get hold of you by phone we’ll email you if you have provided us with your email address, or we’ll write to you.
-We aim to resolve your complaint within this time period too
+If we cannot get hold of you by phone, we will email you if you have provided us with your email address, or we will write to you.
+We aim to resolve your complaint within this time period too.

 Step 2 - Escalate the complaint

-If you are not satisfied with our response, you can ask for us to reconsider the issue.
-You have the option to discuss the issue with a Customer Service Team Leader.
-If your complaint still isn’t resolved after speaking to a Team Leader/Manager then you can escalate to an Operations Manager.
+If you are not satisfied with our initial response, you can either ask for us to reconsider the issue, or, you have the option to discuss the issue with a Customer Service Team Leader.
+If your complaint still isn’t resolved after speaking to a Team Leader, you can escalate to an Operations Manager.
 If your issue is still unresolved, you should follow the procedure below.
 We aim to resolve your complaint within 72 hours once escalated.

-If after contacting us we have not resolved your complaint within 8 weeks or if there is a deadlock situation, you may refer your complaint to Ombudsman Services, free of charge.
-Deadlock arises when we believe we have done everything we can to resolve your complaint but can’t reach an agreement with you.
-You must have followed our escalation process before you can request a deadlock letter and we will be unable to send a deadlock letter if we are still working to resolve your complaint or if your complaint falls outside the remit of Ombudsman Services.
-We will issue you with an 8 week notification letter, if, after 8 weeks, your complaint still hasn't been resolved with us and you haven't requested, or you haven't received a deadlock letter..
+If after contacting us we have not resolved your complaint within 8 weeks, or if there is a deadlock situation, you may refer your complaint to Ombudsman Services, free of charge.
+Deadlock arises when we believe we have done everything we can to resolve your complaint but cannot reach an agreement with you.
+You must have followed our escalation process before you can request a deadlock letter, we will be unable to send a deadlock letter if we are still working to resolve your complaint, or if your complaint falls outside the remit of Ombudsman Services.
+We will issue you with an 8-week notification letter, if, after 8 weeks, your complaint still hasn't been resolved with us and you haven't requested, or you haven't received a deadlock letter.

 Ombudsman Services is an independent dispute resolution scheme, approved by Ofcom.
 Please ensure that you read Ombudsman Services guidelines to ensure that your complaint satisfies the conditions for referral.